 - Increased accuracy: We begin drone surveys by setting ground control points – a traditional aerial photogrammetry technique that we have provided for decades.
 By combining the use of ground control points with our ability to verify data on the ground, our drone surveys stand out for providing accurate and reliable results.

 - Improved data provides more options: Drone cameras take a series of high-definition photos at different angles, creating millions of data points, including georeferences, elevation points, and colors.
 This allows us to create high-resolution orthomosaics, as well as 3D models of a site or building, allowing clients to see more than what a traditional survey provides.
+As a traditional survey does not offer all the benefits that synthetic data could, clients may decide to look into this too.

 - Saved time: Larger sites can take days – if not weeks – for surveyors to compile information in the field.
 Collecting this same data via a drone saves days (sometimes weeks) of time.